-- 1. Each year, the University publishes the call for admission applications to the doctoral programmes it offers. - 2.
+- 1. Each year, the university publishes the call for admission applications to the doctoral programmes it offers. - 2.
 The number of places offered, the research lines available, the admission requirements and, if applicable, the additional admission criteria, the scientific and academic merits that are assessed in the candidate selection process, the assessment criteria and scoring applied to these merits, and the planned timetable for awarding places are set forth in the terms of the call for admission applications for each doctoral programme. - 3.
-Provided that there are free places, the University can also admit candidates for doctoral programmes outside of the schedule for the ordinary call, subject to prior approval by the corresponding academic committee, when, among other conditions, the candidate has obtained a source of funding or a change of university and/or doctoral programme after expiry of the time limit for awarding places.
+Provided that there are free places, the university can also admit candidates for doctoral programmes outside of the schedule for the ordinary call, subject to prior approval by the corresponding academic committee, when, among other conditions, the candidate has obtained a source of funding or a change of university and/or doctoral programme after expiry of the time limit for awarding places. - 4.
+Candidates may only apply for a place on one doctoral programme.